tactics-osrs/DMA-DETECT.bat/README.md

 ## Usage

-1. Run the script in a command prompt with administrative privileges.
+1. Run the script in a command prompt with administrative privileges. (or right click, run as admin.)
 2. When prompted, enter the exact name of the DMA device you're looking for (case-sensitive).
 3. If a matching device is found, the details will be written to a file named `dma_devices.txt`.